Ellie’s Story

 It was also crucial to Ellie that the defence advocate who left her traumatised was held to account for his behaviour.
 This was a man who had baselessly accused her of having personality disorders, told her that her abuser had simply ‘fallen in love with the wrong person’, and claimed it was ‘an injustice’ that she’d graduated with a first class degree and masters with distinction while he was headed to prison.

 So she started the complex process of making a formal complaint against him.
 She had to study the law, and compile everything herself.
-It was then that she found out that her court transcript, which she needed to corroborate her complaint, would cost her thousands of pounds.
+It was then that she was told that her court transcript, which she needed to corroborate her complaint, would cost her thousands of pounds.

 Ellie was forced to crowdfund for her court transcript, and subsequently started a public campaign to make court transcripts free of charge for other survivors.
 She believed fundamentally that in a modern democracy, justice and accountability should not be reserved for only those who could afford it.